pruthvis/analogi-c/README.md

-see REAME.txt for the formatted version
+see REAME.txt for the formatted version of this documented.

 AnaLogi-c 0.1, Web interface for OSSEC based on AnaLogi v1.3
 ===